jeremiahsnapp/dev-lxc-platform/README.md

     sudo lxc-destroy -n ubuntu-precise

+## Container Networking

+### Enable direct communication from the workstation to all containers.

+Adding a route entry to the workstation enables direct communication between the workstation and any container.

+For OS X run the following command.
+This route entry won't survive a worstation reboot.

+sudo route -n add 10.0.3.0/24 33.33.34.13

+### Enable direct communication from the workstation to individual containers.

+#### Vagrant VM's iptables

+If adding a route entry in the workstation as described above is not desirable then you may choose to use the Vagrant vm's iptables.
+The Vagrant vm's iptables offers a flexible way to alter network paths between the workstation and containers.

-### View the Vagrant vm's iptables NAT settings.
+#### View the Vagrant vm's iptables NAT settings.

     sudo iptables -t nat -nL PREROUTING

-### Connect the workstation directly to a running container.
+#### Enable direct communication from the workstation to a running container.

 If a container's IP is 10.0.3.238 it can be reached directly from the workstation by adding appropriate NAT rules to iptables.